OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

 * Target OpenNebula Host can specify an ESX_MIGRATION_LIST attribute:
     - If not specified, target ESX Host is not explicitly declared and migration may fail
     - If set to an empty string (""), OpenNebula will randomly chose a target ESX from all the ESXs that belong to the vCenter target cluster
-    - If set to a space-separated list of ESX hostnames (that need to beling to the vCenter target cluster), OpenNebula will randomly chose a target ESX from the list
+    - If set to a space-separated list of ESX hostnames (that need to belong to the vCenter target cluster), OpenNebula will randomly chose a target ESX from the list

 A good place to check if the VM meets the OpenNebula requirements is the 'AUTOMATIC_REQUIREMENTS' attribute of the Virtual Machine (this can be reviewed in the Template info tab).
 Check if it includes the target OpenNebula clusters (remember, a cluster in OpenNebula is a collection of Hosts, virtual networks and datastores; a cluster in vCenter is represented as a Host in OpenNebula).